-Wait for the ramp-down to complete (Progress Light changes from Run to Ready, see Figure 24).
-Check the fit of the Earplugs, ensure electrical connections are not disconnected, and add additional drug solution to the ear that is in the Alert state.
-Note that in a bilateral procedure, if the Alert Indicator illuminates in both channels simultaneously, this likely indicates an issue with the shared Return Electrode (eg, connection to the patient, or connection to the Control Unit cable).
+Wait for the ramp-down to complete (Progress Light changes from Run to Ready, see Figure 26).
+Check the fit of the Earplugs, ensure electrical connections are not disconnected, and add additional drug solution to the ear that is in the Alert state by positioning the patient as described in Step 9c.
+Note that in a bilateral procedure, if the Alert Indicator illuminates in both channels simultaneously, this likely indicates an issue with the shared Return Electrode (eg. connection to the patient, or connection to the Control Unit cable).